Naveli05/RFM-Analysis/README.md

 ## 📈 Insights

-- **Top and High-Value customers** drive the most revenue
 - **Lost customers** represent potential reactivation opportunities
-- Monetary value shows the strongest influence on the final score
 - RFM segmentation provides a clear view of customer lifetime value

 ---